SOCI160 Marriage and the Family

 - VII.
 Required Course Content and Direction

-- To understand the source and possible solutions to family related social problems in the United States.
+- To understand the source and possible solutions to family related social problems in the United States; and

 - To develop the ability to recognize the factors contributing to healthy marriage and family living.

-Reference, Resource, or Learning Materials to be used by Students:Text and articles selected by individual instructors of each course section.
-Details are provided to the students by each instructor and included on the instructor’s course format distributed to students.
+Reference, Resource, or Learning Materials to be used by Student:Text and articles selected by individual instructors of each course section.
+Details are provided to the students by each instructor and included on the instructor's course syllabus distributed to students.